brajeshwar/brajeshwar.github.io/_posts/2012/2012-05-01-more-about-raspberry-pi.md

----
-layout: post
-title: More about Raspberry Pi
+# More about Raspberry Pi
----

 Early in the 1980s, affordable computing was a craze in the market.
 However, learning about them was a difficult process to the users.
 Machines such as Atare 400 and early Apples' were already helping people in exploring the whole new world; giving rise to some of the pioneers in the computing world including the gaming industry.